kokonutzlabs/Portfolio_Site_v1/README.md

 # Portfolio Website (HTML/CSS/Javascript)
 This project was independently developed to gain a fundamental understanding of front-end web development.
 The goal was to build practical experience with HTML, CSS, Javascript in preparation for a future project incorporating SQL and PHP.
-Arelated project can be viewed in the Projects section of this portfolio.
+A related project can be viewed in my Repositories: Animal Crossing Social Portal.
 ## **Tools and Technologies**
 - **Code Editor:**  Visual Studio Code
 - **Languages:**